Quick Verdict

 Subscription Video on Demand

-- Recurring revenue and predictability are business priorities
+- Recurring revenue and cash flow predictability are core business goals

 Transactional Video on Demand